absmach/propeller-docs/docs/getting-started.md

 channel_id = "8c6e1e6c-fc89-43b4-b00b-884a690c7419"
 ```

+---

 ## Start the manager

-To start the manager, run the following command
+To start the manager, run the following command:

 ```bash
 propeller-manager